L3ad Solutions

 Takeaway

-Pick one city page you've already published.
-Spend 30 minutes researching that city's local business challenges, recent news, or neighborhood-specific details.
-Add three concrete references that only apply to that location.
-Republish and monitor rankings for two weeks.
+Pick one published city page and spend 30 minutes researching that city's local business challenges, recent news, or neighborhood details.
+Add three concrete references that only apply to that location, then republish and monitor rankings for two weeks.
+Depth beats duplication.

 how to create local landing pages for each city you serve